Richard Delafield: Later life

 After retirement Delafield served as a regent of the Smithsonian Institution and a member of the Lighthouse Board.
 He died in Washington, D.C., on November 5, 1873.
 The Secretary of War ordered that 13 guns be fired in his memory at West Point.
 He is buried at Green-Wood Cemetery in Brooklyn, New York.

 Family

-Delafield's first wife Helen Summers, whom he married in 1824, passed away after four months into the marriage.
-In 1833 he married Harriet Baldwin Covington (1811–1894) with whom he had eight children, among them:
+Delafield's first wife Helen Summers, whom he married in 1824, died four months into the marriage.
+In 1833 he married Harriet Baldwin Covington (1811–1894), with whom he had eight children, among them: